dhaval201279/cloud-native-java-demo/README.md

 This can be implemented using [Spring Integration](https://projects.spring.io/spring-integration/) as it uses message channels to connect with different systems via [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/).
 So in our application we will use [Spring Cloud stream](https://cloud.spring.io/spring-cloud-stream/) which provides a framework for building message driven microservice applications.
 Implicitly it uses Spring Integration for providing connectivity to underlying message brokers

+#### Zipkin
+Considering the fact thath there will be myriad set of microservices, distribution tracing becomes an inevitable characteristic of the infrastructure.
+Distributed tracing in a way will assist us in having better systemic view and observability.
+So Zipkin will ensure that request is traced from one service to another till the response is sent back to the end user.
+Spring provides [Spring Cloud Sleuth](http://cloud.spring.io/spring-cloud-static/Camden.SR5/#_spring_cloud_sleuth)

+========= Image of zipkin traces